-3.2 Accuracy of the numerical solution
+3.3 Accuracy of the numerical solution

 Numerical inaccuracies in solving the Stokes flow equations related to the resolution of the numerical models potentially have an important impact on the results shown here.
-For numerical permeability estimations (e.g., Osorno et al., 2015), the resolution

-- 225 perpendicular to the principal flow direction is the most crucial part.
-As the most relevant roughness features are expressed within the uncorrelated region of a fracture (i.e., where $l_c = L$), it is necessary to examine the numerical error introduced due to resolution loss therein.
-For that, eight fractures with the size of $4096 \times 4096 \times 512$ voxels and a l_c/L ratio of 1/16are generated in the same manner as explained in section 2.3.
-For each fracture, 16 subsets are drawn that focus uncorrelated regions of the fracture, resulting in subsets of $256 \times 256 \times 512$ voxels.
-By this, the fracture part oriented perpendicular to - 230 the applied pressure gradient is over-resolved by a factor of two.
-The resolution of these initial models is then consecutively reduced down to $16 \times 16 \times 32$ voxels (see inlay of Fig. 8 for a workflow sketch) while maintaining a constant dimensional aspect ratio.
-The resulting permeability at every stage (k_r) is then compared to the result at maximal resolution (k{max}) , assuming that this represents the most accurate solution.
-Finally, we compute the error norm according to:
+For numerical permeability estimations (e.g., Osorno et al., 2015), the resolution perpendicular to the flow direction is the most crucial part.
+As the most relevant roughness features are expressed within the uncorrelated part of a fracture, it is necessary to examine the numerical error introduced due to resolution loss therein.
+For that, eight fractures with the size of 4096x4096x512 voxels are generated in the same manner as explained in section 2.3.
+For each fracture, 16 subsets are drawn that focus the uncorrelated parts of the fractures that corresponds to a lc/L ratio of 1/16, resulting in subsets of 256 × 256 × 512 voxels.
+By this, the fracture part oriented perpendicular to the applied pressure gradient is over-resolved by a factor of two.
+The resolution of these initial models is then consecutively reduced down to 16 × 16 × 32 voxels